ofiwg/libfabric/man/fi_cm.3.md

 ## fi_connect

-For a connection-oriented endpoint, fi_connect initiates a connection request to the destination address.
-For a connectionless endpoint, fi_connect specifies the destination address that future data transfer operations will target.
-This avoids the need for the user to specify the address as part of the data transfer.
+The fi_connect call initiates a connection request on a connection-oriented endpoint to the destination address.

 ## fi_accept / fi_reject